ericrkuo/tron-haskell/README.md

 - How can we handle user-controlled events and progression?
 - How easy is it to navigate/update between different states of a game in Haskell?

 We realized these are common questions larger audiences probably have as well when designing games with the above requirements.
 As a result, with so many questions pondering in our heads, we thought to ourselves, why not combine our love for Tron and Haskell together and answer our questions by getting our hands dirty!
-Living in the world of Tron and riding a light cycle has always been a dream, but in the meantime _"You dream it, we build it!"_
+Living in the world of Tron and riding a light cycle has always been a dream, but in the meantime while you dream it, we'll build it!

 ## Minimal Viable Project
 With most of the groundwork for our game complete, we can focus more time on our MVP to really leverage the features of Haskell and to take our project to the next level.
-We plan on adding the following features:
+We plan on refining the following concepts and incorporating the specified features:

 ### CPUs varying in difficulty
 As of right now, we only have a Beginner (Dummy) CPU which moves in the same direction the whole time.
 We plan on adding more complex algorithms that will allow our CPUs to become more challenging.
 Since we already added functionality in our proof-of-concept to support CPUs of varying difficulties, this is only a matter of adding new algorithms.